Heartburn and acid reflux can be prevented by several simple lifestyle changes.

 Relaxation and meditation

 Stress is one of the important factors that lead to acid reflux and heartburn.
 Relaxation and meditation helps prevent attacks.
-Relaxation should include a 7 to 8 hours sleep a night as well.
+Relaxation should include 7 to 8 hours of sleep a night.

 Maintaining a record of aggravating factors